SUSE/ha-sap-terraform-deployments/azure/terraform_salt/README.md

 By default, this configuration will create 3 virtual machines in Azure: one for support services (mainly iSCSI as most other services are provided by Azure), and 2 cluster nodes, but this can be changed to deploy more cluster nodes as needed.

+Once the infrastructure is created by Terraform, the servers are provisioned with Salt.

+ ## Provisioning by Salt
+ The cluster and HANA installation is done using Salt Formulas.
+ To customize this provisioning, you have to create the pillar files (cluster.sls and hana.sls) according to the examples in the [pillar_examples](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples) folder (more information in the dedicated [README](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples/README.md))

 ## Relevant files

 These are the relevant files and what each provides: